docker-library/docs/bonita/content.md

 ### DB_NAME, DB_USER, DB_PASS

-These variables are used in conjunction to create a new user, set that user's password, and create the bonita database.
+These variables are used in conjunction to define how Bonita should access its database for internal functioning.

 `DB_NAME` default value is bonitadb.